 Credit will be secured by a mortgage on your property.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.
 Written quotations are available from individual lenders.
 Loans are subject to status and valuation and are not available to persons under the age of 18.
 All rates are subject to change without notice.
 Please check all rates and terms with your lender or financial adviser before undertaking any borrowing.

-A first-time buyer is defined in the UK as someone looking to purchase their first home who has never owned a residential property in this, or any other country.
+A first-time buyer (FTB) is defined in the UK as someone looking to purchase their first home who has never owned a residential property in this, or any other country.
+A growing number are able to get on the ladder too, with Government figures showing that there were around 967,000 recent first-time buyers in England in 2024-25, while additional figures from Lloyds Bank show that almost half (46.3%) of all mortgaged purchases in Great Britain in 2025 were by FTBs (excluding London).

 There are a couple of things first-time buyers need to get started on their journey to homeownership:

-Also known as a ‘mortgage in principle’ or a ‘decision in principle’, an agreement in principle (AIP) is an indication from a lender as to how much you may be able to borrow.
+Also known as a ‘mortgage in principle’ or a ‘decision in principle’, an agreement in principle (AIP) is an indication from a lender as to how much you may be able to borrow, and is an important part of the mortgage process.

 While it’s not compulsory for first-time buyers, an agreement in principle could provide a realistic budget for your property search and demonstrate your commitment to a seller or estate agent.
 But, remember an AIP is not legally binding and by no means guarantees a lender will make you an offer.